HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 4

-The Board shall appoint from Club membership, a Membership Committee to investigate the qualifications of all applicants.
+The Board shall appoint from Club membership a Membership Committee to investigate the qualifications of all applicants.
 This committee shall make a recommendation, favorable or unfavorable, to the Board with respect to each application.
-Members shall be admitted by the Board.
-An affirmative vote of at least five (5) trustees shall be required for admission.

 Section 5

-Membership in the Club shall not exceed four hundred fifty (450) when the Club’s membership is at the maximum.
-All applications of prospective members shall be held in abeyance in the order in which they were received for action by the Membership Committee.
-The Hasbrouck Heights Swim Club Inc. shall have the right to limit the number of members in its by-laws and shall have the right to place further reasonable restrictions in its by-laws upon memberships as it deems necessary upon a vote of majority of the current fully bonded membership.
+Membership in the Club shall not exceed four hundred fifty (450) memberships.
+All applications from prospective members shall be kept on file and processed in the order received for review and action by the Membership Committee, with residents of Hasbrouck Heights given priority.
+The Hasbrouck Heights Swim Club, Inc. shall have the right to limit the number of members in its bylaws and shall have the right to place further reasonable restrictions in its bylaws upon memberships as it deems necessary upon a vote of a majority of the current fully bonded membership.

 Section 6

-Every person admitted to Membership shall pay to the Club a total amount of Five Hundred dollars and No Cents ($500.00), which is equivalent to the Capital Value of a Membership (the “bond”), and such Capital Value shall be the same for all Memberships.
-Bonds are subject to change, pending Board of Trustees approval.
-An original bonded certificate will be mailed to member, which should be kept for future resignations as outlined in Article IV Section 2.
+Every person admitted Membership shall pay to the Club a one-time amount established by the Board of Trustees, which is equivalent to the Capital Value of a Membership (the “bond”), and such Capital Value shall be the same for all Memberships.
+Bonds are subject to change, pending approval of the Board of Trustees.

 Section 7

-All members over the age of eighteen (18), must show proof of residency for the address associated with that membership for the upcoming season.
-No passes will be released, nor will admittance be granted to pool or pool grounds without annual proof of residency.
+All members over the age of eighteen (18) must show proof of residency for the address associated with that membership for the upcoming season.
+No admittance shall be granted to pool or pool grounds without annual proof of residency.

 Section 8